JesseSteele/socicons/README.md

 Social icon Inkscape vector layers: to-spec, standard size & spacing, circle, disc, square, rounded, plain, black, white

 ## Disclaimer
 These are icons I use, based on as much information as I can get from official guidelines from the social companies.
 Use at your own risk.

 If you represent a brand that owns one of these icons and want to discuss a problem, let me know.
 I'm cool.
 I listen and want icons made according to specs.
+If your official GitHub profile submits a pull request containing a proper vector silhouette to replace the logo I already have included, I will update it immediately and without question or comment.

 (Few things irritate me on a website as seeing an outdated icon or an icon not made to specs.)

 ## Requests and Contributions
 1. Contribute, don't request.